 For openings in shell plating, devices for washing the sea chests and ice boxes, the requirements of 4.3.2.3 shall be met.
-The requirements of this para are not applicable to the ships equipped with keel sea coolers according to 15.6.
+The requirements of this para are not applicable to the ships equipped with sea coolers according to 15.6.

-- 4.3.1.2 In icebreakers and ice class ships, provision shall be made for the heating of the sea chests and ice boxes.
+4.3.1.2 In icebreakers and ice class ships, provision shall be made for the heating of the sea chests and ice boxes.
 For this purpose cooling water recirculation shall be used for ice boxes and sea chests.
 For ice boxes, the recirculated water pipes shall be laid to the upper and lower parts of the box, and the total sectional area of these pipes shall not be less than the area of the cooling water discharge pipe.
-For sea chests, the diameter of the water recirculating pipe shall not be less than 0,85 of the discharge pipe diameter. - 4.3.1.3 Provision shall be made for the access into these boxes via detachable gratings or manholes.
+For sea chests, the diameter of the water recirculating pipe shall not be less than 0,85 of the discharge pipe diameter.
+The requirements for recirculation may be waived in respect to the box cooler chests.

+4.3.1.3 Provision shall be made for the access into these boxes via detachable gratings or manholes.
 If a manhole is provided in the ice box it shall be located above the deepest load line.